Open competition grants

-- Piet H. van der Graaf, PharmD PhD, Senior Vice President Certara (UK) and Professor of Systems Pharmacology Leiden University (The Netherlands)
+- Professor Piet H. van der Graaf, PharmD, PhD, Senior Vice President Certara (United Kingdom) and Department of Systems Pharmacology Leiden University (The Netherlands)

-- Professor David Roblin MD FRCP FFPM FMedSci, President of R&D, Summit Therapeutics Chair of Scientific Translation, The Francis Crick Institute (UK)
+- Professor David Roblin, MD, FRCP, FFPM, FMedSc, President of R&D, Summit Therapeutics Chair of Scientific Translation, The Francis Crick Institute (United Kingdom)

-- Carsten Bindslev-Jensen, DMSc PhD, Professor of Clinical Allergology, Odense University Hospital (DK)
+- Professor Carsten Bindslev-Jensen, MD, DMSc, PhD, Department of Clinical Allergology, Odense University Hospital Svendborg (Denmark)

 All applications are administratively screened for formal requirements.
 The applications that are accepted undergo SEC review according to the criteria and scoring guide shown in the Application Guide here.

 Each designated SEC member submit an individual evaluation to the LEO Foundation and following consolidation of the input from the SEC members, the Foundation’s Board of Trustees makes the final decision.

 Not eligible for support are costs related to